jsdf/ed64log/README.md

 ### connecting from your computer (all platforms, node.js based)

-on any OS, you can use the node.js-based client to receive logs. there is also a native client (described below), but it only works on macOS and linux.
+on any OS, you can use the node.js-based client to receive logs

 first install [node and npm](https://nodejs.org/)